notadeejay/rbc-training/data/Week 3 Day 1/11__Adding Gradients__Exercise.md

 ## Radial gradients

 A radial gradient transitions colours starting from the centre.
-Note that this property can take as many colors as you would like.
+Note that this property can take as many colours as you would like.

 ```css
 background: radial-gradient(start-color, middle-color, last-color);